-The first thing families usually ask us when considering a trip to France is, “Is France child-friendly?”
+The first thing families usually ask us when considering a trip to France with kids is, “Is France child-friendly?”
 It is!
 Not in the “please run through our restaurant screaming” way that you find in Italy, but child-friendly in that there are many rewarding, exciting things to do with children all over France.
 Here are dozens of our best France travel tips for families.

 Tips for Traveling to France with Kids